clearent/ClearentIdtechIOSFramework/README.md

 }
 ```

-After starting a transaction feedback messages will be triggered on the delegate.
+After starting a transaction, feedback messages will be triggered on the delegate.

-User action needed indicates that the user/client needs to perform an action in order for the transaction to continue e.g. Insert the card.
+`userActionNeeded` indicates that the user/client needs to perform an action in order for the transaction to continue e.g. Insert the card.
 ```
 func userActionNeeded(action: UserAction) {
     // here you should check the user action type and display the informtion to the users